-8.5.2 Well path TVD uncertainty
+8.4.2 Well path TVD uncertainty

 COHIBA will take into consideration the well path TVD uncertainty if <allow-wells-to-move> is set to yes (default is no).
-Then, the TVD values along the well paths will be updated so that the they become consistent with the surfaces.
-Updated TVD values are written to well log files in well-logs/.
-The updating of TVD values along the well path depend on the specified well path TVD uncertainty and the uncertainty of the surfaces constrained by the well path.
+Then, COHIBA will predict well path TVD values that are consistent with predicted surfaces.
+The predicted well path TVD values are calculated using kriging in the same way COHIBA predict surfaces.
+The prediction of TVD values along the well path depend on the specified well path TVD uncertainty and the uncertainty of the surfaces constrained by the well path.
 This is illustrated in Figure 8.7.
+An example demonstrating the effect of well path TVD uncertainty on distance data is found in Figure 8.12.

-^{2.} The SD is 1/4 times the vertical gap (Δ TVD).
+^{5.} The SD is 1/4 times the vertical gap (Δ TVD).